Licensing Guides

 If the city or county where you intend to work has additional HVACR, gas piping, gas fitting or other mechanical-related licensing, you will need to apply to the jurisdiction for licensure and will most likely have to complete additional local testing.
 Always check with your local governing agency to be sure to meet its requirements.

-Everywhere throughout the country, including Alaska, federal-level EPA regulations under Section 608 of the Clean Air Act require that technicians who maintain, service, repair, or dispose of equipment that could release refrigerants into the atmosphere must be certified.
-EPA section 608 HVAC Certification is required for any professional who conducts refrigerant line-pressure tests or handles or adds refrigerant to existing air conditioning systems.
+Throughout the country, including in Alaska, federal-level Environmental Protection Agency (EPA) regulations under Section 608 of the Clean Air Act require that technicians who maintain, service, repair, or dispose of equipment that could release refrigerants into the atmosphere must be certified.
+EPA Section 608 HVAC Certification is required for any professional who conducts refrigerant line-pressure tests or handles or adds refrigerant to existing air conditioning systems.

-Most training programs can direct you to how and where to get that certification and many even make it part of the curriculum, or your employer will require you to get it before handling refrigerant.
+Most training programs can direct you to how and where to get that certification, or your employer will require you to get it before handling refrigerant.
 You can also go to EPA.gov and key in 608 Certification in the search bar to find out which institutions in your state offer certification programs.
+All apprenticeships will include this preparation and testing.

-Certification Exam: You must acquire your EPA Certification from an approved organization.
+Take Certification Exam: You must acquire your EPA Certification from an approved organization.
 A list of these organizations can be found on the EPA’s website.
-There are four types of EPA Certifications for Refrigerant.
+There are four types of EPA Certifications for Refrigerants.
 They allow for different levels of certification for different scopes of work.

 • Type I – for servicing small appliances containing five pounds of refrigerant or less.